 Peer to Peer Learning is when the teacher is a colleague.
 This is the opposite to traditional eLearning where course designers are often disconnected from the learner (and even the learner’s institution).
 When a colleague is teaching, their context, reference points and personality are more relatable to a learner which makes lessons more engaging.
 This in turn improves the likelihood of knowledge retention.
 Peer learning and Peer Collaboration works best with microlearning as the small lessons can be quickly and easily created by the user themselves (or with minimal assistance).
 Peer authoring can mean the same things but relates more to the process of creating peer learning.

 There are two main ways to peer authoring with microlearning:

 Templates – If your microlearning authoring tool utilises templates, all you need to do is add your own questions and answers to existing modules.
 This is one of the simplest ways to quickly create engaging content.

 Dedicated peer authoring feature – Look for a mobile learning-based LMS that allows users to video themselves teaching – and then invite comments from users.
 While this represents a crossover with social learning, it’s a very simple way for employees to quickly inform others about how to perform a task.

-If you’d like to know more about how Peer Learning can enhance or augment your organisation’s training practices, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If you’d like to know more about how Peer Learning can enhance or augment your organisation’s training practices, get in touch at email@example.com.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.